jhonApk/desafio-linha-de-comando/README.md

 15. (I) Prove that the contents of "hello.txt" and "hello_copy.txt" are identical.
 	- Command: diff -s hello.txt hello_copy.txt

 16. (B) Concatenate the contents of "hello.txt" and "hello_copy.txt" and store the result in a file named "2_hellos.txt".
+	- Command: cat hello.txt hello_copy.txt >> 2_hellos.txt

 17. (B) Get the full path of your present working directory ("challenges").